Skip to content

 [IV] Acid-fast technique

 Bacteria of the genus Mycobacterium possess waxy materials in their cell walls.
 They are difficult to stain by ordinary methods, and heat must be applied to force the dye molecules through to the cytoplasm.
-Once stained, however, the cells are not easily decolorized, even with alcohol solution containing 5% acid.
+Once stained, however, the cells are not easily decolorized, even with an alcohol solution containing 5% acid.
 The organisms are said to be acid-resistant or acid-fast.

-Air-dired heat-fixed smears are heated while being stained with Ziehl-Neelsen’s Carbolfuchsin.
+Air-dried heat-fixed smears are heated while being stained with Ziehl-Neelsen’s Carbolfuchsin.
 The cells become bright red.
-The smear is then rinsed with acid alcohol decolorizer.
+The smear is then rinsed with an acid alcohol decolorizer.
 During this time the acid-fast bacteria remain red while other bacteria lose their color.
-A counter stain, methylene blue is then applied to decolorised bacteria, after which the slide is rinsed, dried and examined.
-This technique is very useful to final diagnosis of tuberculosis bacterium.
-A lipid detergent, tergitol is added to carbolfuchsin, to dessolve the lipid in cell wall and helps penetration of stain without heating.
+A counter stain, methylene blue is then applied to decolorized bacteria, after which the slide is rinsed, dried, and examined.

 [V] Special stain techniques

-Spores may be stained by applying heated malachite green stain to a smear of bacteria.
+Spores may be stained by applying a heated malachite green stain to a smear of bacteria.
 The vigorous washing with water removes the stain from vegetative cells.
 Safranin is then applied to the smear, which is then washed.
 The technique observes green spores and red vegetative cells.

-For staining capsules, two principles are applied: First a negative stain is done to outline the cell and its capsule.
-Next a simple stain is applied to add colour to the bacterial cell.
+For staining capsules, two principles are applied: First, a negative stain is done to outline the cell and its capsule.
+Next, a simple stain is applied to add colour to the bacterial cell.
 The result is a stained bacterium with a colourless capsule on a dark background.

-The development of the techniques described above could make it possible to isolate and purify the microorganisms.
-The early stages of microbiology were then concerned with the discovery of the structure and the biochemical activity of the organisms.
-Finally, this led to a consideration of the mechanisms of heredity and of control of expression of particular properties.
-The last 10-15 years have seen a gradual move away from consideration of the isolated organism and there is now much interest in mixed populations of cells and their role in environment.
-Finally the last phase is the development of microorganisms as biochemical reactors e.g. as hosts for foreign gene expression and as the producers of single enzymes or groups of enzymes concerned with specific reactions.
-The recent developments build upon the experience of earlier microbiologists and, therefore, an understanding of the core of microbiology is very essential.(BSc 2nd Year Methods in Microbiology Notes Study Material)
+Finally, this led to a consideration of the mechanisms of heredity and of control of the expression of particular properties.
+The last 10-15 years have seen a gradual move away from consideration of the isolated organism and there is now much interest in mixed populations of cells and their role in the environment.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 Micrometry